dot-event/dot-event/README.md

 dot.sayHi()
 ```

-Far away, a library author noticed the first argument to the function behaves as expected...
+Far away, a library author noticed the first argument behaves as expected...

 ```js
 dot.any("say", function(arg) {